moseskamira/fastfoodfast/README.md

 ## PREREQUISITE:
 It is neceaasary for one to install;
--python
--pylint
--pytest
--flask
+- python
+- pylint
+- pytest
+- flask
--Coveralls (More in requirements.txt file)
+- Coveralls (More in requirements.txt file)

 ## INSTALLING:
-- Installing python requires one to visit the website 'https://www.python.org/' from where he or she can select to download a python version depending on the Operating System -install pytest, pylint, and flask one needs to run a command; either pip install [package_name] or python -m pip install [package_name]
+- Installing python requires one to visit the website 'https://www.python.org/' from where he or she can select to download a python version depending on the Operating System
+- install pytest, pylint, and flask one needs to run a command; either pip install [package_name] or python -m pip install [package_name]